input-output-hk/catalyst-core/src/chain-wallet-libs/bindings/wallet-cordova/BUILD.md

 Where $NDK is your * Android NDK * installation directory, and $BUILDING_PLATFORM is your current platform (not the target).

+## iOS

+Prerequisites:

+* XCode
+* `rustup target add x86_64-apple-ios` - for testing.
+* `rustup target add aarch64-apple-ios` - for devices.
+* `cargo install cargo-lipo` - for building universal iOS libraries.

+Run `./build_ios.py`.
+This will build the library and copy headers and the library file to the Cordova plugin directory.

 # Electron

 ## Requirements